JiGuroLGC/Listen_Carefully/README.md

    A  : Because we have just started development **Listen_Carefully** , and due to our work , we can only squeeze out free time on the weekend to write code .
 But for the known white noise software on the market and for the actual needs in daily life , these features are completely sufficient .

 3. Q : I am a special area user , what should I do if I have access problems ?
-   A  : It doesn't matter , we have prepared an alternate download link for you , and we guarantee that the software downloaded by the alternate link is exactly the same as the distro .
+   A : It doesn't matter , we have prepared an alternate download link for you , 和 we guarantee that the software downloaded by the alternate link is exactly the same as the distro .
 And we also have our repositories in open source communities such as Gitee , so you can move to other open source communities to download .
    *Link to Gitee open source community repository : https://gitee.com/jiguro/Listen_Carefully*
    *Alternate link 1 : Lan Zouyun ( https://jiguro.lanzouw.com/iixN7255etta The Password : LCAPP )*
    *Alternate link 2 : 123Pan ( https://www.123pan.com/s/NZi2jv-hjX43.html )*